MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 ### Is file authorship preserved?

 When migrating from Egnyte into Office 365, the *modified by* author is preserved.
-However, the *created by* is changed to the end user.
+However, the *created by* is changed to the user.

 ### Does the Mover app interact with the sync client in OneDrive for Business?